What is shared mobility?

 How can you be a courteous user?

-The general rule of thumb is you can park a shared dockless device between the sidewalk and the curb as long as it is not adjacent to:
+Be thoughtful when you are parking a dockless e-scooter.
+In general, you can park a shared dockless device between the sidewalk and the curb as long as it is not next to:

 - A bike rack